sblanck/smagexp/README.md

 ```
 .cond file is a text file, containing 3 columns, separate by tabs, summarizing the conditions of the experiment.
-* 1st column is the ID of the sample, and must match the sample ID of the .CE
+* 1st column is the ID of the sample, and must match the sample ID of the .CEL fil
 * 2nd column is the condition of the sample
 * 3rd column is a description of the sample